M2BL/NextPyper/README.md

 NextPyper uses [snakemake](https://snakemake.github.io/) to orchestrate and execute the different steps of the workflow, which uses conda to set up the packages and environments required at each stage.

-The first time you run nextpyper, this setup will be done automatically at the start of the workflow.
+The first time you run NextPyper, this setup will be done automatically at the start of the workflow.

 Alternatively, you can set up these environments beforehand by running: